 Dear Parents and Guardians,

-This letter, along with the Autumn Second Half Term Curriculum Planner on the website, should contain all of the information that you and your child will need to start this half term, but please feel free to catch me in the playground after school if you would like to discuss any matters with me.
+This letter, along with the Autumn First Half Term Parent Planner and Knowledge Organisers on the website, should contain all of the information that you and your child will need to start this half term, but please feel free to catch me outside the gate after school if you would like to discuss any matters with me.

-Please try to hear your child read as often as possible and at least twice a week, and sign and date in the reading diary when your child has read at home.
-House points will be given for each time your child does this.
-I encourage parents to find time to read to their child as well, as this time is extremely effective in developing the children's vocabulary.
+Reading regularly is essential.
+Please try to hear your child read at least three times a week.
+I also encourage parents to find time to read to their child as well, as this time is extremely effective in developing the children's vocabulary.

 As a general point, it is really important that your child is now confident with all of their times tables up to 12 x 12.
 Please continue to work on these at home – focusing particularly on the division facts as well as the multiplication (i.e. children should know that 56 ÷ 8 = 7 as well as knowing that 8 x 7 = 56).
 If your child is confident with all of their times tables, please move on to practising all squared numbers 13 x 13 = 169, 14 x 14 = 196… etc).
 All of the children have been given an individual log in to the TIMESTABLE ROCKSTARS website and should use this regularly to develop their speed and accuracy and build on their 'rockstar' status!

-Thank you to those children who have planned and led a prayer service with the class in recent weeks - photographs are on the website.
-I will be asking that each child prepares a short prayer service to lead to the class, either in pairs or small groups, and will help them to plan their session if they require assistance.
+Throughout the course of the year, I will be asking that each child prepares a short prayer service to lead to the class in Year 5.
+I will give children examples of what a good service looks like and will ensure that all children have sufficient advanced warning to ensure that they prepare a service that they feel proud of.
 Please have a look at the Year 5 website pages for further information about prayer services.

 If you need any information or would like to meet with me about any matter, please contact me by email on email@example.com or by using the link below.

-I look forward to working together with you and your child throughout the rest of Year 5.
+I look forward to working together with you and your child throughout Year 5.